syncfusion-content/angular-docs/angular/Listbox/getting-started.md

 # Getting Started

-The Angular2 ListBox widget that contains a list of selectable items.
+The Angular ListBox widget that contains a list of selectable items.
 It performs exceptionally well with thousands of items and supports checkboxes, template, single and multiple selection, keyboard navigation and virtual scrolling.

- This section explains briefly about how to create a web ListBox in your application with Angular 2 by step-by-step instructions
+ This section explains briefly about how to create a web ListBox in your application with Angular by step-by-step instructions

-## Create an ListBox widget in Angular2
+## Create an ListBox widget in Angular

 Create a new HTML file and include the below code: